e7na/network-theory/README.md

 #### c) What is the difference between multicast via unicast and network multicast?
 <table><tr><th>

    Network multicast
    </th><td>

-      - requires network-layer support for its implementation</br>
+   - requires network-layer support for its implementation
-      - relies on routers replicating each packet that needs to be sent over multiple links</br>
+   - relies on routers replicating each packet that needs to be sent over multiple links
-      - the sending host transmits a single packet and only one copy of each packet will ever traverse a link</br>
+   - the sending host transmits a single packet and only one copy of each packet will ever traverse a link
 </td></tr><tr><th>

    Multicast via unicast
    </th><td>

    The sender uses a separate unicast connection to each of the receivers, resulting in a lot of message duplication over the network links.
 </td></tr></table>

 #### d) What is address indirection in network multicast?